Creative Low Maintenance Alternatives to Paving or Astroturfing your Lawn

 Low mow flower lawns as an alternative to grass turf

-Paving and artifical grass aside, varity is the spice of life in the ecosystem and, while better than nothing, a standard turf or grass lawn is a monoculture habitat that offers relatively poor biodiversity.
+Paving and artifical grass aside, varity is the spice of life in the ecosystem and, while better than man made coverings, a standard turf or grass lawn is a monoculture habitat that offers relatively poor biodiversity.
 Aside from the odd snail or earthworm for blackbirds or crows to forage it has little ecological benefit to wildlife.

 Aesthetically, aside from being green rather than synthetic, lawns are also pretty bland don't offer a great deal of visual stimulation for the human eye either.
 As awareness grows of flooding and ecosystem impact and potential health issues around artificial surfaces, people are starting to look into greener, healthier alternatives that avoid resorting to higher maintenance traditional turf lawns.
 At the same time wildlife gardening is increasing in popularity as we become more conservation minded.